 About Hybrid Azure AD joined devices

-Hybrid Azure AD joined devices are devices that are joined to on-premises Active Directory and registered with Azure Active Directory (Azure AD).
-These devices allow you to take advantage of both on-premises Active Directory and Azure AD capabilities.
-With hybrid Azure AD join, you can centrally manage workplace devices that are joined to your on-premises Active Directory while your users can sign into their registered devices using Azure AD.
+Hybrid Azure AD joined devices are devices that are joined to on-premises Active Directory (AD) and registered with Azure AD.
+These devices allow you to take advantage of both on-premises AD and Azure AD capabilities.
+With hybrid Azure AD join, you can centrally manage workplace devices that are joined to your on-premises Active Directory.
+Your users can sign in to their registered devices using Azure AD.

-For organizations that have traditional on-premises AD environments but increasingly need to allow remote user access to cloud services, Azure AD joined and hybrid Azure AD joined devices balance these needs as shown in the in table:
+Some organizations that have traditional on-premises AD environments increasingly need to allow remote user access to cloud services.
+Azure AD joined and hybrid Azure AD joined devices balance these needs as shown in this table: